 Summer International Externships

-The Center for Law and Global Justice International Externship Program educates lawyers to be global citizens able to practice their profession anywhere in the world.
+The USF School of Law International Externship Programs educates lawyers to be global citizens able to practice their profession anywhere in the world.

 Students that participate in global clinical externships apply the skills they have learned in law school at NGOs, international business law firms, nonprofit organizations, government agencies, and foreign judicial offices.